-Term Definition Also known as Uniform Gift to Minors Act (UGMA).
+Term Definition Uniform Transfer to Minors Act (UTMA) Also known as Uniform Gift to Minors Act (UGMA).
 The UTMA permits a person to make an irrevocable tax-free gift of money or other securities to a minor.
 The gifts are placed in accounts designated UTMA or UGMA.
 A custodian controls the gift, and any earnings it generates, until the child reaches age 21.
 The custodian can spend UTMA assets for the minor's support, maintenance, benefit or education.
 The child automatically receives control of the assets on his or her 21st birthday. -- --